Katteneha/SeleniumCsharp/README.md

 * verifyRegister()- fill first name,lastname, random email, random password, confirm password, select the checkbox for terms and conditions, and Register
 * Teardown()- to completely close the browser

-Test Case 2: updatePassword class
+Test Case 2: ResetPassword class

 Methods used:
 * Setup()- Launch the browser, navigate to the Login page, and click on Create new keychain
-* changePassword()- To verify login  and change the password
+* CreateAndResetPassword()- To verify login  and change the password
+* createNewKeychainAccount()- To create and register the account
 * Teardown()- to completely close the browser
-* verifyLoginUI()- enter email and password and Login
+* Login()- enter email and password and Login
-* ChangePassword()- to revert the password back to the original one
+* resetPassword()- to reset the password

 Utility class- used to create Random email ID and  generate Time to append for first and Last Names and email and passwords for uniqueness.

 ## Assumptions
-1. UpdatePassword class, the test script is written based on assuming the user has valid email and password so as to update to new passowrd. so changePassword()is used to set the new password and ChangedPassword() is used to change/revert back to original password.

-2. Exception are used to handle any runtime error.
+1. Exception are used to handle any runtime error.